continue-revolution/sd-webui-animatediff/README.md

 1. Install this extension via link.
 1. Download motion modules and put the model weights under `sd-webui-animatediff/model/`.
 If you want to use another directory to save the model weights, please go to `Settings/AnimateDiff`.
 See [model zoo](#motion-module-model-zoo) for a list of available motion modules.
+1. Enable `Pad prompt/negative prompt to be same length` and `Batch cond/uncond` and click `Apply settings` in `Settings`.
+You must do this to prevent generating two separate unrelated GIFs.

 ### WebUI
 1. Go to txt2img if you want to try txt2gif and img2img if you want to try img2gif.